 - New York, USA

 "In the dream, I was washing this severed head.
 I was very calm and methodical about it.
 I didn't see the face ever.
 I could just see the lateral cross-section of the spine, and these bloody chunks, and there was this beautiful blond hair attached.
 I remember wanting the hair for myself.
 I think I wanted to wear it, but I had to wash off all the blood and bits first.
 When I was younger, I wanted different hair very badly.
 I would cut my hair off and hide it under my bed.
-I always thought that it would grow back in a different way."
+I always thought that it would grow back in a different way."- New York, USA

 "I'm an observer of my own dead body.
 I watch my corpse bloat and then rot, as these birds arrive and eat my flesh very efficiently.
 Then, the insects come.
 When they're finished, they leave these clean white bones.
 I pick up these bones in my arms and present them to members of my family, my friends, and my lovers standing nearby.
 They're not interested.
 My body is only important to me."